Lalitsh03/upscaling-illusion/README.md

 ## Conclusion

 AI upscaling is real technology that genuinely improved what consumers could do with a given GPU.
-But the way it is marketed conflates two very different things: better rendering and AI-generated frames — and the data shows the industry has leaned harder on the second as the first got harder to deliver.
+But the way it is marketed conflates two very different things: better rendering and AI-generated frames and the data shows the industry has leaned harder on the second as the first got harder to deliver.

 Raw GPU performance roughly doubled over 7 years across all three vendors.
 That sounds significant until you realise Nvidia's flagship prices also went up 1.4× in that same window.
-AMD delivered better raw value — native PPD improved ~1.7× while prices actually fell in inflation-adjusted terms.
+AMD delivered better raw value, their native PPD improved ~1.7× while prices actually fell in inflation-adjusted terms.
 Intel Arc came in as the strongest value play per raw dollar, though with the smallest ecosystem.

 The frame generation story is the most important finding.
 Before 2022, upscaling added a modest 1.1–1.3× boost — a real quality improvement.
 After 2022, frame generation pushed the effective multiplier to 1.65–2.0×, which is what drives the impressive generational comparison numbers manufacturers put in their marketing.
 Strip it out, and the hardware improvements are solid but unspectacular.

 The AMD brand halo question has no clean answer.
-CPU dominance did not translate to immediate GPU share gains — the opposite happened.
-But AMD's GPU recovery from 2022 onwards leaves open whether the groundwork laid during the Ryzen era contributed later, alongside competitive hardware.
+CPU dominance did not translate to immediate GPU share gains but the opposite happened.
+AMD's GPU recovery from 2022 onwards leaves open whether the groundwork laid during the Ryzen era contributed later, alongside competitive hardware.
 The data alone cannot resolve that.

-The overall picture: the technology is delivering more performance per dollar, but the gains are increasingly coming from software and AI rather than from the silicon itself — and prices have moved upward to capture much of that value back from the consumer.
+The overall picture: the technology is delivering more performance per dollar, but the gains are increasingly coming from software and AI rather than from the silicon itself and prices have moved upward to capture much of that value back from the consumer.

 ---

-## Interview One-Liner

-*"AI upscaling genuinely improved what you get per dollar — but the headline numbers obscure where the gains actually come from.
-Strip out frame generation and Nvidia's hardware roughly doubled in 7 years, while prices went up 1.4×.
-AMD nearly doubled performance while actually getting cheaper.
-The silicon progress is real — the marketing just makes it sound like more than it is."*